saadallahham/Thesis_Scripts/README.md

 # Thesis_Scripts
-All the codes they used for my thesis
+All codes used for my thesis
+I authorize the reuse of the code in a similar study or as needed

 # Python